microtrain/bootcamp/07-JavaScript/06-Game.md

     w: 25,
     fill: '#fff',
     die: 'right',
     //1.
-Add a speed property to the player
-    //this is the number of pixels the player
+Add a speed property to the player this is the number of pixels
-    //will move each frame
+    //the player will move each frame
     speed: 5
   }